kmce2019/CFB-Scores/README.md

 # CFB-Scores
 Use rpi-rgb-led-matrix to scroll current week's CFB scores on rpi and led matrix

-# NFL-Scores
-Use rpi-rgb-led-matrix to scroll current week's NFL scores on rpi and led matrix using ESPN's hidden API endpoints

 This project is inspired and assited by many, to include

 https://github.com/hzeller/rpi-rgb-led-matrix